MramAlfawaz/react-film_lab/README.md

 title: React Film Lab
 ---

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Starting a Film Project Lab

 This project was created with `create-react-app`.

+1. Start by running `create-react-app reactfilm`
+1. Copy and replace your `index.css` with the one in this project

 ## Your Mission